 Relocation Assistance - People moving can get up to $900 to assist in the move if a job is secured at least 100 miles away from their current residence.
 Funds can be used for out of state moves, or other long distance moves.

 Job Search, Training and Job Links Programs - This is a workshop that was designed to teach job seeking skills such as Interviewing skill, Completing applications, and Creating resumes.
+It is often combined with other support, such as debt counseling.

 Basic Computer Skills and Literacy - A 3-4 hour computer instruction class offered by Tableland Services, Inc that covers basic computer skills, and provides computer training.